-Okay let’s jump to his super duper easy kimchi recipe.
+Okay, let’s jump to this super duper easy homemade kimchi recipe.

-Yes I tweaked it a bit by adding roasted southwest peppers (versus another pepper or veggie), but hey, it’s all about the overall result, right?
+I tweaked the kimchi a bit, adding roasted southwest peppers (versus another pepper or veggie), but hey, it’s all about the overall result, right?
 Spicy, flavorful, and nourishing all around!!

-- 1 + tbsp kosher salt (see notes for uses)
+- 1 tablespoon kosher salt (see notes for uses)

-- 2 –3 tsp sugar (sugar ferments/dissolves which makes it paleo friendly)
+- 2 –3 teaspoons sugar (sugar ferments/dissolves which makes it paleo friendly)

-- 2 roasted red peppers (can be from jar) or few tbsp of other pepper (green chiles, jalapeno, etc).
+- 2 roasted red peppers (can be from a jar) or few tablespoons of other pepper (green chiles, jalapeno, etc).

-- 2 – 4 tbsp Korean chili powder (or chili pepper flakes if you can’t find the Korean).
+- 2 – 4 tablespoons Korean chili powder (or chili pepper flakes if you can’t find the Korean).
 Although the taste and spice will be different.
-See notes for less spicy version.
+See notes for a less spicy version.

-- 2 tbsp fish sauce (or rice vinegar/GF tamari sauce if vegan)
+- 2 tablespoon fish sauce (or rice vinegar/GF tamari sauce if vegan)

 - 5 garlic cloves peeled

-- 1 spring onion – chopped (do not blend, but chopped and mix before sealing)
+- 1 spring onion – chopped (do not blend, but mix in before sealing)

-You will need a large bowl and sterile jars.
+- You will also need a large bowl and sterile canning jars.

-- First cut your cabbage vertically.
+- Cut the cabbage vertically.
 Trim the end.
-The cut into 3 or four more sections.
+Then cut into 3 or four more sections.

 - Soak cabbage in sugar/salt mixture to brine.
-If you are using a course sea salt, you might want to add a little extra salt.
+If you are using coarse sea salt, add a little extra salt.

-- Reserve 1 -2 tbsp brine liquid from soak (at the bottom of the bowl).
+- Reserve 1 -2 tablespoons brine liquid from soak (at the bottom of the bowl).

 - Next gently rinse off your cabbage with purified water.
-You will want to wash majority of the salt, but not all of it. you need enough salt for the fermentation
+You will want to wash off the majority of the salt, but not all of it. you need enough salt for the fermentation process.

 - Squeeze the cabbage over a bowl to get extra juice.